Priyank-0401/AI-Companion/README.md

 ### 🤖 Intelligent Conversations
 - Engage in natural, flowing conversations with an AI that understands and responds to your emotions
-- Multiple conversation styles to match your needs - from supportive to creative
+- Multiple conversation styles to match your needs - from empathetic to creative
 - Context-aware responses that remember your previous interactions

 ### 📔 Smart Journaling